deletedcu/angular-demo/lectures/day-1/03-angular-basics.md

 ## Our Root Component

-At this point, you may be asking yourself "Where does the code that I write live?"
+At this point you may be asking yourself "Where does the code that I write live?"
 For that, we turn to our root component — the app component in the app folder.

-With **app.component.html**, we see our first Angular 2 template:
+With `app.component.html`, we see our first Angular 2 template:

 ```html
   <h1>